Create and Assign Goals

 Once set up, achievements are automatically attributed to users.
 Managers can track the progress of their teams and individual sales users can track their own contributions.

-Similarly, when Joseph creates a Goal and assigns it to his reportees, he cannot assign a Goal to Peter, since Peter reports to Richard.
-Only Richard can assign Goals to Peter.
+Similarly, when Joseph creates a Goal and assigns it to his reportees, he can also assign a Goal to Peter.

 LeadSquared ACE